matrix-org/matrix-react-sdk/docs/playwright.md

    testing that the user can send a reaction to a message, it's best to send a message using a REST API, then react to it using the UI, rather than using the element-web UI to send the message.
 1. Avoid explicit waits.
-Playwright locators & assertions will implicitly wait for the specified element to appear and all assertions are retired until they either pass or time out, so you should never need to manually wait for an element.
+Playwright locators & assertions will implicitly wait for the specified element to appear and all assertions are retried until they either pass or time out, so you should never need to manually wait for an element.
     - For example, for asserting about editing an already-edited message, you can't wait for the 'edited' element to appear as there was already one there, but you can assert that the body